 Most homeowners don't think about their washing machine hoses after they are first installed.
 Unfortunately, these inconspicuous and inexpensive plumbing components flood a lot of houses.
 Although it's easy to grab the first set of washing machine hoses you see, it’s a good idea to review all of the choices.
-Selecting a good set of washing machine hoses is particularly important when a laundry room is located inside the house.
+Selecting a good set of washing machine hoses is particularly important when a laundry room is located on the main level of the house.

 For a few more dollars you can have additional peace of mind using auto-shutoff hoses.
-These are also stainless steel braided hoses that can be used indoors.
+These are also stainless steel-braided hoses that can be used indoors.
 These hoses have a shut-off mechanism at one end as an added safety feature.
 If the hose bursts, the connector can sense the water pressure change and it stops the flow of water.
 This auto-shutoff device can mean the difference between a little water on the laundry room floor and extensive flood damage.
-There are a few variations in... appearance and warranty based on brand.
+There are a few variations in appearance and warranty based on the brand.

 Washing Machine Hose Tips

 Proper installation is the first step in avoiding hose failure and flooding.
 Follow these tips for installation and maintenance to help prevent costly flood damage.

 - Buy proper length hoses when installing a washing machine or replacing old hoses.
 Select a length to fit the space rather than trying to force a proper fit.

 - Allow enough space between the wall and the machine to avoid kinks in the hoses.
 Aim for 3 to 4 inches but adjust as needed to avoid sharp bends in the hoses.